etnlbck/murrieta-design-system/README.md

 1. **Explore the Code**: Dive into the source code and see how the components are structured.
 2. **Submit Ideas**: Have suggestions for improvement or a new feature idea?
 Open an issue or start a discussion.
-3. **Report Bugs**: If you encounter any issues, submit a bug report.
+3. **Report Bugs**: Submit a bug report if you encounter any issues.
 4. **Create Pull Requests**: Feel free to fork the repository, make improvements, and contribute back via pull requests.
 5. **Share Your Feedback**: Whether you’re using Murrieta for a project or just exploring, we’d love to hear your thoughts!